Artificial Intelligence Governance Training for New Zealand Leaders

 For directors and executives

-- Companies Act 1993 director duties applied to AI
+- Companies Act 1993 director duties applied to AI governance

-- Treaty of Waitangi obligations and Maori data governance
+- Treaty of Waitangi obligations and Māori data governance frameworks

-- Public Service AI Framework implementation
+- Public Service AI Framework and OECD AI Principles implementation

-Leadership Training Modules Built for New Zealand
+Leadership Training Modules Built for Aotearoa

-AI Governance Fundamentals
+Artificial Intelligence Governance Fundamentals

 Covers: